-Confidentiality Notice: If your ballot envelope is accepted, your name and address is available to the public upon that acceptance, when used for elections, political and law enforcement purposes.
+Confidentiality Notice: Your name and address is available to the public when used for elections, political and law enforcement purposes.
 Otherwise, the data you supply on your signature envelope is restricted to election officials until 8:00 p.m. on Election Day.
 After that time, your envelope and the data on it, other than your identification number, are public information.
 Your ID number is required to ensure that the ballot is returned by the same voter who applied for it.
 You may refuse to provide it, but doing so may lead your absentee ballot to be rejected and will prevent you from checking on the status of your absentee ballot online.